gronki/aquila/README.md

 ```
 usage: aqstack [STRATEGY] [OPTIONS] FILE1 [FILE2 ...] -o OUTPUT
 STRATEGY can be: bias, dark, flat, process, align, final
     -o/-output FILENAME  specifies the output filename
                -average  stack by average value
                 -median  stack by median
                -sigclip  stack by 3-sigma clipped average
                  -align  align frames
           -ref FILENAME  align to this frame rather than first frame
  -resample [FACTOR=1.5]  resample before stacking (only with -align)
-                            FACTOR is scale to be applied (default: 1.5)
+                         FACTOR is scale to be applied
            -norm[alize]  normalize to average before stacking
               -no-stack  process but do not stack images
-       -suffix/-S FILENAME  suffix that will be added to file names
+      -suffix/-S SUFFIX  suffix that will be added to file names
-                            when using -nostack (default: _r)
+                         when using -nostack {def.: _r}
-       -T TEMP [TOLER=0.5]  stack only frames with given CCD temperature
+ -temp/-T TEMP [DT=0.5]  stack only frames with given CCD temperature
-                            TOLER gives allowed deviation in temperature (default: 0.5)
+                         DT gives allowed deviation in temperature
+                         in Celsius
          -bias FILENAME  subtract this master bias
          -flat FILENAME  remove this master flat
          -dark FILENAME  remove this master dark
   [-no]-hot [SIGMA=5.0]  find hot pixels on dark and correct them
-                            in the image frames (enabled by default if dark is given)
+                         in the image frames (if dark is given) {def.: ON}
-            [-no]-only-hot  do not remove dark, just correct hot pixels
+         [-no]-hot-only  do not remove dark, just correct hot pixels {def.: OFF}
+  [-no]-darkopt [SIGMA]  optimize dark to minimize correlation
+                         if sigma is given (such as 3.0), only background
+                         will be used {def.: OFF}
+       [-no]-dirty-dark  subtract bias from dark (only if not done before!)
+                         {def.: OFF}
 ```

 ### aqlrgb